fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 });
 ```

-The first line of the test function says that the tests are testing the page at https://playwright.dev/.
+The first line of the test functions says that the tests are testing the page at https://playwright.dev/.

-### Testing own code
+### Testing our own code

 Now let's remove the sample tests and start testing our own application.

-Playwright tests assume that the system under test is running when the tests are executed, i.e. unlike e.g. backend integration tests, Playwright tests <i>do not start</i> the system under test during testing.
+Playwright tests assume that the system under test is running when the tests are executed.
+Unlike, for example, backend integration tests, Playwright tests <i>do not start</i> the system under test during testing.

 Let's make an npm script for the <i>backend</i>, which will enable it to be started in testing mode, i.e. so that <i>NODE\_ENV</i> gets the value <i>test</i>.